 Hawaiʻi Cooperative Studies Unit: Science Skills in Practice

-The Hawaiʻi Cooperative Studies Unit (HCSU), located within the Pacific Aquaculture and Coastal Resources Center (PACRC), administers a cooperative research program between the Pacific Island Ecosystems Research Center (PIERC) of the US Geological Survey Biological Resources Discipline and The University of Hawaiʻi at Hilo (UH Hilo).
+The Hawaiʻi Cooperative Studies Unit (HCSU), located within the University of Hawaii at Hilo Office of Research, administers a cooperative research program between the Pacific Island Ecosystems Research Center (PIERC) of the US Geological Survey Biological Resources Discipline and The University of Hawaiʻi at Hilo (UH Hilo).

 HCSU research projects located in Hawaiʻi and the US-affiliated Pacific focus on the ecological, environmental and sociocultural management of natural and cultural areas and other components of Department of the Interior agencies (including National Park Service and US Fish and Wildlife Service), other natural areas in Hawaiʻi and other similar areas in the region.